bossbuwi/existence/README.md

 _Note that this only applies to the dependencies used by the frontend (Vuejs).
 The dependencies used by the backend (Spring Boot) are automatically setup once the project is first loaded._

+1. Execute the section **Setting Up Database for Development** but name the database _db_test_ instead.
-1. Launch command prompt on sourcedir.
+2. Launch command prompt on sourcedir.
 2. Enter `mvnw clean package` and wait for the process to finish.
 It might take a while depending on the internet connection and speed of the machine.

 _Below is an easier alternative using IntelliJ._
 _This setup has an added bonus of running the process in debug mode, giving the user access to more verbose logs._
+1. Execute the section **Setting Up Database for Development** but name the database _db_test_ instead.
-1. Go to _Run > Edit Configurations..._
+2. On IntelliJ, go to _Run > Edit Configurations..._
 2. Add a new Maven configuration with the following details:
 ```
 Name: clean package